-Corresponding author E-mail: eng.murtadha.m@gmail.com
+\ Corresponding author E-mail: eng.murtadha.m@gmail.com

 Article Info.
-Abstract Article history: Received 02 June 2023 Epileptic seizures can cause sudden blood pressure changes, requiring continuous monitoring.
-However, traditional blood pressure monitoring methods are often invasive and uncomfortable for the patient.
-In addition, it is difficult to measure blood pressure during seizures.
-This research aims to design a non-invasive, comfortable device to monitor blood pressure during epileptic seizures continuously.
-Photoplethysmography (PPG) signals from the sole of the patient's foot were used Accepted 13 July 2023 to extract blood pressure data.
-A smart patch was designed to be worn comfortably on foot for continuous monitoring during seizures.
-The results show that the average systolic and diastolic blood pressure errors were 2.838 and 4.494 mmHg during epileptic seizures, respectively.
-These blood pressure changes could be related to the onset of seizures, suggesting that the device and methodology could be combined with other measures to analyze and predict seizure activity.
-This Publishing 31 March 2024 research offers a non-invasive and comfortable solution for continuous blood pressure monitoring during seizures, which may affect seizure prediction and management.
-This is an open-access art icle under the CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/) Publisher: Middle Technical University
+Abstract Article history: Epileptic seizures can cause sudden blood pressure changes, requiring continuous monitoring.
+However, traditional bloo pressure monitoring methods are often invasive and uncomfortable for the patient.
+In addition, it is difficult to measure Received 02 June 2023 blood pressure during seizures.
+This research aims to design a non-invasive, comfortable device to monitor blood pressur during epileptic seizures continuously.
+Photoplethysmography (PPG) signals from the sole of the patient's foot were use to extract blood pressure data.
+A smart patch was designed to be worn comfortably on foot for continuous monitorin Accepted 13 July 2023 during seizures.
+The results show that the average systolic and diastolic blood pressure errors were 2.838 and 4.494 mmH during epileptic seizures, respectively.
+These blood pressure changes could be related to the onset of seizures, suggestin that the device and methodology could be combined with other measures to analyze and predict seizure activity.
+This Publishing 31 March 2024 research offers a non-invasive and comfortable solution for continuous blood pressure monitoring during seizures, whic may affect seizure prediction and management.